Mission and History

-We appreciate and rely on your continued loyalty and kind support now more than ever.
-The museum continues to be an important part of all of our lives and we look forward, with hope, that we stay on track for our reopening this spring.
+We appreciate and rely on your continued loyalty and kind support.
+The Farmers’ Museum is such an important part of all of our lives, and we look forward, with hope, that this will be the best season yet!

 Paul S. D’Ambrosio, Ph.D.